 The purpose of innovating a sustainable business model is to make a positive impact on people and the environment.

-Businesses with a sustainable business model consider a wide range of environmental, economic, and social factors when making business decisions.
+Businesses with a sustainable business model consider a wide range of environmental, economic, and social factors across their business operations, and when making business decisions.
 These businesses monitor the impact of their operations to ensure that their short-term decision-making also benefits long-term goals for resilience and sustainability.

 What is business innovation?

 Business innovation isn’t just about technology.
-Business innovation also includes new product development, service experience, employee culture, communications, business processes and much more.
+It also includes new product development, service experience, employee culture, communications, business processes and much more.

 What is sustainable business model innovation?